vmidor/My_first_GP/README.md

 # My_first_GP

 For my third [repository](https://github.com/vmidor/My_first_GP) on Github, I have created a Javascript Password Generator.
 This application generates a random password based on user selected criteria.
 The application combines the HTML, CSS, and now Javascript tools.
 The user will be prompted to choose from the following:
-Length of password (must contain at least 8 characters but less than 128)
+Length of password (must contain at least 8 characters and no more than 128)

 Character Type (user must select at least one):
 * Special characters